 Why politicians and companies need to act consistently - and how they can do so.
 Joint study with BayernLB.

 Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ)

 The inflation rate in Germany has been rising since the spring of 2021.
 This development has intensified further since Russia’s invasion of Ukraine and as a result of sanctions against Russia and production cuts in Ukraine.
-Meanwhile, inflation has exceeded the 7 percent mark, a level last reached in 1981.
+According to the Federal Statistical Office, the inflation rate in 2022 was 7.9 per cent; a level last reached in 1981.
 Between 2010 and 2020, inflation in Germany fluctuated between 0.5 and 2.1 percent.